REWILDING SPIRITUALITY: a spiritual exploration of our connection to the natural world

 WHAT: Through meditation and reflection, discussion, ritual, experiential activities and play, together we will live simply as a community and explore what a spiritual connection with the earth means for each of us and how we can bring this into our daily lives.
-We’ll work on the land, helping it to rewild by planting trees and exploring the inseparability of rewilding land and ourselves.
+We’ll work on the land to participate in the creation of wildness, exploring the inseparability of rewilding land and ourselves.
 Held in a stunning wild valley in West Wales, this retreat is for people of any or no particular spiritual tradition who want to bring the Earth more explicitly into their practice, as well as those without any formal practice who wish to explore nature-based spirituality.

 WHERE: Situated just outside the market town of Machynlleth in west Wales this secret valley sits in a stunning wild landscape that is quietly regenerating.
 Crystal clear waters flow through pockets of lush ancient temperate rainforest where – thanks to various rewilding programs – pine martens roam, breeding salmon leap up waterfalls and rare ospreys soar overhead.

 WHO: The retreat will be facilitated by Kara Moses and is is supported by St Ethelburga’s Centre for Reconciliation and Peace.

 £100-250 for the weekend, £250-470 for the immersion – income-dependent suggested donations – please give what you can.
 Giving more will enable someone on a lower income to participate.
 All food and accommodation costs covered.
 Bursary places may be available if numbers allow – get in touch if finances are a barrier.

 We’d strongly encourage you to travel in an as environmentally conscious way as possible.
 If you’re driving or catching a taxi from the station please consider lift sharing – we’ll circulate email addresses beforehand so you can arrange this.
 Please let us know if you’d prefer us not to share your email address.

 Driving: Full address will be given nearer the time.
 Parking is limited, please let us know if you plan to drive so we can make sure there is enough space.
 Access is via a bumpy track which is quite steep in places.